 Sustainable Aviation Fuel (SAF) is a clean substitute for fossil jet fuels.
-Rather than being refined from petroleum, SAF is produced from sustainable feedstocks such as waste oils from biological origin, agri residues or non-fossil CO2.
+Rather than being refined from petroleum, SAF is produced from sustainable feedstocks such as waste oils from a biological origin, agri residues, or non-fossil CO2.

 SAF is a so-called drop-in fuel, which means that it can be blended with fossil jet fuel and that the blended fuel requires no special infrastructure or equipment changes.
 Once it is blended, our fuel is fully certified (ASTM D1655/ DEFSTAN 91-91) and has the same characteristics and meets the same specifications as fossil jet fuel.

 Since the first commercial flight operated by KLM in 2011, more than 200,000 flights were powered by SAF.
-To date, SkyNRG has supplied SAF that’s produced from Used Cooking Oil with the so-called HEFA-technology.
+To date, SkyNRG has supplied SAF that’s produced from sustainable resources, like waste oils with the HEFA-technology.
 But we are not limited to a single feedstock or technology.
 As long as the SAF meets both the technical specifications as well as our sustainability criteria, we are willing to consider any feedstock-technology combination.

 We all love to fly!
 It is essential for economies and businesses globally and enables us to visit family & friends and discover foreign countries & cultures.
 But the impact of aviation on our carbon footprint is significant and growing rapidly.

-Since aircrafts are not able to switch to alternative energy sources (like hydrogen or electricity) in the foreseeable future, aircraft will remain to rely on liquid fuels.
+Since aircraft engines are not able to switch to alternative energy sources (like hydrogen or electricity) in the foreseeable future, aircrafts will remain to rely on liquid fuels.
 Therefore, sustainable aviation fuel made from renewable feedstock is the most important short- to midterm measure to significantly reduce the industry’s carbon footprint and at the same time also reduce the dependency on the petroleum industry.

 1. CO2 reduction